-Students pay 100% of the full-time tuition rate each year during years one through three no matter how many units they choose to take, up to an annual cap of 50, 42, 36 core academic units in the first, second, and third years respectively.
-Advanced sequences and additional courses taken during the fourth and/or fifth year will be charged on a per-unit basis.
+Students pay 100% of the full-time tuition rate each year during years one through three no matter how many units they choose.

 During dissertation year, students pay approximately 80% of the full-time tuition for the required 30 dissertation units.
-Any additional dissertation units, taken after the completion of the required 30 units minimum, will be charged on a per-unit basis.
+Any additional dissertation units, taken after the completion of the required 30 units minimum, will be charged a flat tuition and fee.
 The internship year costs approximately 23% of the full-time tuition for the required 12 internship units.